jamesshore/livestream/README.md

 The naive solution is to change `this._lastStdout` to an array and push `text` onto the array after each call to `writeStdout()`.
 Although that will appear to work, it leaks memory.
 It's not a viable solution.

-Instead, we need to keep track of calls to `writeStdout()` only when it matters, storing only as much as needed each time.
+Instead, we need to keep track of calls to `writeStdout()` only when it matters.
 The Observer pattern--events, in other words--is the perfect solution.
 If we emit an event each time `writeStdout()` is called, only code that needs to track writes will consume memory.
 The tests will listen for the event, push `text` onto an array, and then assert on the array.

 To make the code easier to use, the event listening code can be abstracted.
-It's even possible to move it back into CommandLine without creating a memory leak.
+With care, it's even possible to move it back into CommandLine.
 Fundamentally, though, the key to solving this week's challenge is to emit events when `writeStdout()` is called.

-Tune in on August 4th at noon Pacific to see how I apply these ideas, including abstracting the tracking code back into CommandLine.
+Tune in on August 4th at noon Pacific to see how I apply these ideas.
 For details, go to the [Lunch & Learn home page](https://www.jamesshore.com/v2/projects/lunch-and-learn).
 Starting August 5th, my solution will be archived on that page.

 Running the Code